5l1v3r1/Sonarr-wiki/FAQ.md

 1. NzbDrone runs under the SYSTEM account by default which doesn't have access to protected remote file shares.

 	**Solutions:**
-	- Run NzbDrone's service as another user that has access to that share [http://www.microsoft.com/resources/documentation/windows/xp/all/proddocs/en-us/sys_srv_logon_user.mspx?mfr=true](http://www.microsoft.com/resources/documentation/windows/xp/all/proddocs/en-us/sys_srv_logon_user.mspx?mfr=true "How to change a service's user account")
+	- Run NzbDrone's service as another user that has access to that share [How to change a service's user account](http://www.microsoft.com/resources/documentation/windows/xp/all/proddocs/en-us/sys_srv_logon_user.mspx?mfr=true)
 	- Run NzbDrone.exe using the Startup Folder